dynamsoft-docs/barcode-reader-docs/programming/javascript/api-reference/BarcodeScanner/properties.md

 ## singleFrameMode

 Get or set the camera mode.
 If `true`, single video frames will be used instead of a continuous video stream.
-It's especially useful for cameras that lack webcam access (lack of WebRTC support, e.g. Chrome on iOS).
+It's especially useful for cameras that lack webcam access (lack of WebRTC support, e.g. Chrome on iOS 14.2 and below).

 ```javascript
 singleFrameMode = bool;